The Ohio Story

-The Ohio Story Radio Series (1947-1955)
+The Ohio Story radio series (1947–1955)

 The radio series began in 1947 as a three-times-a-week evening radio show broadcast live from the WTAM studios in Cleveland to a statewide network of radio stations.

 In 1947, Robert Waldrop left his job as a staff announcer with NBC in New York to become the radio series announcer.
 Waldrop announced the series for nine years, 1947 to 1955.
 John Shurtleff, who previously worked on the Jack Benny and Gene Autry radio shows, handled the sound effects for the radio series.
+Tom Field read the Bell Telephone commercials embedded in the radio episodes.

+The radio episodes opened and closed with the Di Provenza score from Verdi's opera La Traviata.
+Earl Rohlf played the score on a Hammond organ on every live episode for the first five years.
+After the radio series switched to a pre-recorded format, Rohlf was no longer mentioned in the show credits.

 In June 1952, the radio episode format was changed from 15 minutes to 10 minutes a night, and the scripts indicated the shows were pre-recorded instead of broadcast live for distribution over a 26-station network.

 A 1953 Ohio Bell press release claimed the radio series earned more awards than any other regional program nationwide.

 The last Ohio Story radio episode, Captain Dodge's Uncommon Courage, aired on December 29, 1955.

-Although the radio scripts are preserved, few recordings of radio episodes have been found.
+Although all 1,309 radio scripts are preserved, few recordings of radio episodes have been found.
+In 2026, Hagley Library posted 40 digitized radio episodes of The Ohio Story on the Hagley digital archive.